10 reasons why you should pursue a career in information security [updated 2021]

 Just like in the medical field, information security has numerous specializations.
 The roles branch out from ethical hacking and digital forensics into risk management and governance.
 You need technical savvy for all of them, of course, but you can succeed in this career even if you enter from a field outside of IT.

-Gib Sorebo, chief cybersecurity technologist at cybersecurity-risk company Leidos, says that some of the best incident investigators and penetration testers come from outside of a STEM background, because they can “anticipate human failings as well as computer vulnerabilities and are often more comfortable thinking in shades of gray rather than black and white.”
-As he explains on the RSA Conference blog (see Sources), failure to secure networks comes from the failure to understand people rather than technology.
+Gib Sorebo, the chief cybersecurity technologist at cybersecurity-risk company Leidos, says that some of the best incident investigators and penetration testers come from outside of a STEM background because they can “anticipate human failings as well as computer vulnerabilities, and are often more comfortable thinking in shades of gray rather than black and white.”
+As he explains on the RSA Conference blog (see sources below), failure to secure networks comes from the failure to understand people rather than technology.
 Those with backgrounds in the humanities and other fields excel at understanding how people behave.

 In senior roles, the ability to lead and manage is even more important than technical savvy.
-In the ESG survey, 52 percent of the 343 respondents said leadership was the most important quality for a successful CISO, with communication skills as No. 2.
-Technical acumen was only No. 7 on the list.
+In the ESG survey, 52 percent of the 343 respondents said leadership was the most important quality for a successful CISO, with communication skills as number two.
+Technical acumen was only seventh on the list.

 If you grew up dreaming of some other kind of cool career like making movies, flying into space or saving polar bears, you can still contribute to those fields or many others by working in information security.
 With a few other exceptions, like lawyers, accountants (and perhaps movie stars), not many other careers can lead to jobs in practically any sector.